javrodriguez/ISGS_C.Origami/README.md

-# ISGS (In Silico Genome Screening)
+# ISGS_C.Origami

-A tool for performing in silico genome screening using deep learning models.
+A tool for performing in silico genome screening using C.Origami deep learning models.

 ## Description

-ISGS is a computational tool designed for performing in silico genome screening using deep learning models.
+ISGS_C.Origami is a computational tool designed for performing in silico genome screening using C.Origami deep learning models.
 It allows for efficient processing of genomic regions and prediction of their properties.

 ## Features